There’s no doubt that Diablo (all of them – especially Diablo III) made hack and slash games wildly popular.

 This video game unfolds in the fantasy deep dungeon world where gamers must not only survive from creepy undead beings like ghouls but also survive from other gamers.

-Exanima is quite unique due to its ragdoll gameplay in which the characters wobble around when they’re attacked by enemies or when they hit something in battle.
+Exanima is quite unique dungeon crawler game due to its ragdoll gameplay in which the characters wobble around when they’re attacked by enemies or when they hit something in battle.
 Players can also collect different things in the game like buckets or chairs which can act as armor or weapon.

 9. Magicka 2

-This game lets you assume the role of a powerful wizard.
+This is a great game that lets you assume the role of a powerful wizard.
 It’s based on a fantasy world in which you must kill evil wizards and enemies.

 Each enemy will provide different loot.
 You can use your magic and weapons to slay enemies.
 You can pick up various weapons from slain enemies or chests with loot.